qwqzhanqwq/ZHAN-debate/README.md

 1. Clone the repository: git clone https://github.com/qwqzhanqwq/ZHAN-debate.git
 2. Enter the project directory and open the project file with a supported IDE (such as Visual Studio) or a C++ build environment.
 3. Compile and run ZHAN-debate.
-# Contribution
+# How to use
-1. After launching the program, set the timing for each stage as needed.
-2. Click the “Start” button, and the timer will proceed through each stage in order.
+1. Click the "Start" button, and the timer will run the stages in order.
-3. You can pause, resume, or reset the timer at any time.
+2. Pause, resume or reset the timer at any time.
-4. There will be sound or visual alerts at the end of each stage.
 # Contribution
 Welcome to submit issues or pull requests to suggest improvements or fix bugs.
 If you have any suggestions, please contact me through GitHub Issues or by sending an email to qwqzhanqwq@outlook.com.
 #License